scylladb/scylladb/docs/README.md

 Use "Bash on Ubuntu on Windows" for the same tools and capabilities as on Linux distributions.

-Note: livereload seems not to be working on Windows.

 ### Building the Docs

 1. Run `make preview` to build the documentation.